Major Programs / Flight Plan

 The graduation checklist tells you what steps to take from freshmen to senior year.
 It will let you know when to apply for your major, find student jobs, and apply for preliminary degree checks and graduation.

 Please look up the date on which you are able to register for classes here.
 The registration rotation is by semester and is sorted by class and by the first letter of your last name.
+Registration for Fall often begins in April, and Spring registration often begins in November.
 You can check to see if you need to be advised by checking the holds link in Ulink (to see if you have an advising registration hold).
 This link is usually under the student services tab in the middle column.
 You can view types of holds here.

 The course schedule lists the times and dates that individual classes will be available each semester.
 If you click on the title of the course you can see a description of the class as well as any prerequisites required.